 My understanding husband tolerates me, often laughs at me, and usually asks for seconds.
 My cats keep me company, distract me when I’m supposed to be watching a pot not bubble over, and make us giggle daily.
 Through the years friends have asked for my recipes.
 I blush, and am flattered.
 So now I’m sharing with new friends.
 Please eat, and laugh along with us.
 I’ll try not to spill anything on you.
 I’m a klutz.

 I’d love to meet all of you as well.
 Feel free to leave your comments, questions or random thoughts.

-As a kid I remember watching the only cooking shows we could find in Canada: Wok with Yan or the Galloping Gourmet.
+As a kid I remember being enthralled by the only cooking shows we could find in Canada: Wok with Yan or the Galloping Gourmet.
 Boy, have cooking shows come a long way since then!
 But I also remember PBS and Julia Child.
 Smile.
 And then came Jaques Pepin.
 Smile.
 So, you could say, my initial inspiration came from the 4 J’s: Jennifer’s Mom, Julia Child, Jaques Pepin, and the Joy of Cooking.

 Today that list is endless.
 We all have our collection of cooking magazines.
 Our Gourmet (still want to shed a tear for the departure of this grand journal) Bon Appetit and Saveur, are probably sitting in holders (or piles) because we don’t want to part with them.
 But today, in a way, the food blog has become the new cooking magazine.
 We have our favourites.
 Some of them give us such an insight into the person behind the cursor.
 And all of them inspire us to be creative.
 A few of the sites that bring joy to me are: